 Different approaches can be used in this method: the system can be trained for a particular noise type and level according to environmental condition, or with different levels of a specific noise type, or even, with different noise types and levels.
-According to [4], this present work employs the last approach.
+The present work employs the last approach.